stefanfranzen/javascript-bookmarklets/README.md

 As a Continuous QA Engineer with high interest in automation, I don't just want to automate checks in our pipelines or develop monitoring systems.
 I also want automation to be an empowering force in exploratory testing.

 In web testing many tasks gets repetitive when testing E2E where we don't want to skip or mock things.
-I've found that custom created javascript-booklets are a great way to plow through boring, repetitive and time-consuming parts.
+I've found that custom created javascript-bookmarklets are a great way to plow through boring, repetitive and time-consuming parts.

 Like for example..
 - click buttons/elements